pramnora/Typescript/README.md

 ## About

-Typescript, is a 'superset' of Javascript; meaning it does everything that plain vanilla Javascript can do, and, 'more'...with additional features having been added on; including such things as data type checking: string/number/boolean/any/-etc.
+Typescript, is a 'superset' of Javascript; meaning it does everything that plain vanilla Javascript can do, and, 'more'...with additional features having been added on; including such things as data type checking:

+- string
+- number
+- boolean
+- /-etc.

 This language is also frequently used with modern day Javascript frameworks; such as, Angular 4.